 The Palace Purges

-To go back a few years in Bertram’s life, it was not the first time he found himself working in the midst of the powerful and the moneyed of San Francisco.
-After he arrived in the early 1890s from Virginia, he got a job as a porter at the famous luxury hotel, the Palace.
+After he arrived in the early 1890s from Virginia, he got a job as a porter at the famous luxury hotel, the Palace, working in the midst of the powerful and the moneyed of San Francisco.
 Soon he would marry Frances Cady, a woman with two young children.
-This job was a good one, given what was available to him as a black man; it paid well, with the additional benefit of good tips.
+This job was a good one, given what was available to him as a Black man; it paid well, with the additional benefit of good tips.
 It promised a good start for his young family.
 Then in 1896, he became one of the victims of a well-publicized incident of discrimination involving mass firings at the Palace.

 Coming as it did when Bertram was a newly married man, with a new baby in the house and two small children as well, it must have been a terrible blow to the family.
 But he found his feet again, and worked as a porter elsewhere for a time, then as a janitor, until he was hired at the Board of Public Works about 1902.
 There he held his position as a clerk for many years—all through the upheaval of the 1906 Quake and Fire, and into the 1930s.
 The board became increasingly important as the city rebuilt, and the role of government in city planning was strengthened.